Heavy Metal (magazine): Grodnik, Matheson, and J2 Communications

-Kevin Eastman
+Kevin Eastman and Metal Mammoth, Inc.

 Kevin Eastman, co-creator of the Teenage Mutant Ninja Turtles, who had grown up reading Heavy Metal, bought the magazine for $500,000 in May 1992.
 (In total, HM Communications published 137 issues in 15 volumes from April 1977 to March 1992.)
 Eastman's publishing entity Metal Mammoth, Inc., published the magazine from 1992 to 2014.
-Eastman also served as Heavy Metal's editor-in-chief for the bulk of this time (even into 2016, after he was no longer the owner).
+Eastman also served as Heavy Metals editor-in-chief for the bulk of this time (even into 2016, after he was no longer the owner).

-Later developments
+Later developments and multiple corporate restructurings

 In January 2014, Eastman sold the magazine to digital and music veteran David Boxenbaum and film producer Jeff Krelitz.
 Eastman continued to serve as publisher of the magazine (until early 2020) and was a minority investor in the new Heavy Metal, which became at that point published by Heavy Metal Media, LLC.

 In late 2019, Krelitz was no longer with the magazine, which was undergoing leadership churn.
 In early 2020, Heavy Metal saw a regime change to CEO Matthew Medney and "Creative Overlord" David Erwin (formerly of DC Entertainment).
 Medney and Erwin announced two new comics publishing ventures, Virus and Magma Comix, though neither line produced much material.

-Heavy Metal's 300th issue, published in 2021, featured work by Tanino Liberatore, Mark Bodé, and Kent Williams, among others; and posthumous work by Richard Corben, Moebius, and Vaughn Bodē.
+Heavy Metals 300th issue, published in 2021, featured work by Tanino Liberatore, Mark Bodé, and Kent Williams, among others; and posthumous work by Richard Corben, Moebius, and Vaughn Bodē.
 It had interviews and testimonials from writers discussing the impact the magazine had on them as teenagers.